-Professional skier and year-round mountain athlete Drew Petersen lives in Ski City, and he deeply loves the Wasatch Mountains.
+Professional skier and year-round mountain athlete Drew Petersen lives in Salt Lake, and he deeply loves the Wasatch Mountains.
 He enjoys all aspects of skiing, from deep powder and multi-day missions in the backcountry, all the way to ripping hardpack right up until last chair.
 Year-round, the mountains are where he is most at home, scoring turns in the winter and running and exploring ridgelines in the summer.
 Drew is also known for his abilities as a storyteller, through photography, film, and writing, with publication in Powder Magazine, The Ski Journal, SKI Magazine, Freeskier Magazine, and more.
-Ski City caught up with Drew to find out more about him through a little Q&A.
+Visit Salt Lake caught up with Drew to find out more about him through a little Q&A.

 1. When and where did you learn to ski?

 I learned to ski at the age of 2 in Colorado, where I grew up in Silverthorne.
 My parents made a lot of decisions in order to raise my brother and I on skis, and I’m super appreciative of that fact in hindsight.
 They always made sure to keep skiing fun for us as we were learning, and clearly it grew into a lifelong passion.
 I think that emphasis on fun is still what keeps my passion burning strong.